 The other miscellaneous items are things like gas, hair cuts, and insurance.
 Again if they have a job and a car they should be paying for their own gas.
 But if they are running errands for you, or driving siblings home from school well then the gas should be paid for by the parent or at least subsidized.

 Raising a child is certainly not a cheap option.
 But no one goes into parenting with their financial hat on.
 Well I know we didn’t.

 Everything costs money.
-It’s how you budget, is what is important.
+It’s how you budget, that is important.
 Sometimes it’s hard to live within your means.
-But if a splurge on the latest fashion item or cell phone for your teenager is going to push you over the edge financially for a month or more then realistically it’s not worth it.
+But if a splurge on the latest fashion item or cell phone for your teenager is going to push you over the edge financially for a month or more, then realistically it’s not worth it.
 No matter how much your teenager begs you for it.